Table of Contents

 Computer Hardware Design

-Dell, Microsoft, Apple—all of the big computer companies need skilled hardware designers.
+Dell, Microsoft, Apple—all of the big computer companies need skilled computer hardware engineers.
 Computer science graduates in this challenging industry will help build some of the most advanced technologies on the market.
 They'll develop functional, stylish products that help people thrive personally and professionally.

 Computer Science Careers